 The University provides Long Term Disability (LTD) at no cost to eligible employees.
 LTD benefits begin after 90 calendar days of total disability.
 The monthly benefit is equal to 60% of regular salary, not to exceed \$5,000 per month.

 Discount Programs

-Discounts are offered for: Dell, Sears, Wireless Carriers, local attractions and many local partners.
+Discounts are offered for: Dell, Sears, Wireless Carriers and local attractions.
 For detailed information, please go to the Human Resources webpage and select Discount Programs.

 Employee Assistance Program (EAP)